tasianmedia/authAzure/README.md

 Author: David Pede (dev@tasian.media) (https://twitter.com/davepede)

 Copyright: (C) 2018 Tasian Media.
 All rights reserved. (dev@tasian.media)

+#### Please Note
+authAzure is not associated with or endorsed by Microsoft Corporation.

 #### License
 Released under the GNU General Public License; either version 2 of the License, or (at your option) any later version.